Taiwozeez/taiwo-adelaja-raven/README.md

 Due to the limited time, I wasn't able to fully complete the API integration.
 One of the challenges I faced was the lack of sufficient or well-documented API endpoints, which consumed a significant amount of time.
 Despite that, I managed to begin the implementation.
 While it requires some debugging and refinement, I believe with additional time, I could have completed it as intended.

 Overall, I found the assessment focused on building a cryptocurrency-related website, both engaging and insightful.
-It was a great opportunity to apply my frontend development skills in a real-world scenario, and I enjoyed working on it.
+It was a great opportunity to apply my frontend development skills in this test, and I enjoyed working on it.